 Best sound i ever heard from closed-up portables.
-I tried: koss porta, senheiser momentum, senheiser hd 25, ath es700, ath or7 and others i dont remember and some number of earphones and few gaming headsets and some big old headphones after dad.
-Nothing came up even close.
-Every headphone i tried after es10, sounds boring, without bass and muffled.
+Every headphones i have tried after es10, sounds boring, without bass and muffled.
 I was never after big opened up headphones for home listening.
 No doubt ES10 cant compete with those.
 But in category of portable headphones, es10 is the king.
 And here is why:

 bass - 53mm drivers can produce bass, which 42mm cant.
 It is not just about quantity, but also about how low it goes and how detailed and accurate it is.

 soundstage - very close due to its slim profile